 3. Test the Australian Features

 Verify the STP Phase 2 compliance and BAS functionality.
 Ask the vendor specifically about their ATO integration status.
-If the software is global, ensure the Australian localisation is native, not an afterthought.
+If the software is global, ensure the Australian localization is native, not an afterthought.

 4. Check the Ecosystem

 Look at the other tools you use.
 Check the integration marketplaces of the accounting software to ensure they can connect.
-Native integrations are always preferred over third-party connectors like HashMicro for core financial data.
+Native integrations are preferred for core financial data.

 5. Consider Scalability